1. PURPOSE OF THE COMMISSION.

 The term of office of each Commission Member is 4 years, plus possible reappointment for an additional term, with a maximum total of 10 years if appointed to fill a vacancy.

-The Board consists of 7 persons, 2 judges, 2 lawyers and 3 public members who are not lawyers or judges.
-Each Board Member is appointed by the Commission Members for a term.
-The initial Board consists of 3 Board Members having a 4-year term and 4 Board Members having a 2-year term.
+The Board consists of 7 persons: 2 judges, 2 lawyers, and 3 public members who are not lawyers or judges.
+Each Board Member is appointed by the Supreme Court of Maryland for staggered terms.

 3. MATTERS OUTSIDE COMMISSION’S AUTHORITY.

 The Commission has no authority to investigate complaints against masters, examiners, administrative law judges, Federal Judges, lawyers, police, court personnel, State’s Attorneys, or public defenders.
 The Commission does not have appellate authority and therefore cannot review, reverse, or modify a legal decision or other court action taken by a judge.
 The Commission cannot affect the progress or outcome of a case.
 The Commission cannot require a judge's recusal or disqualify a judge from presiding over a particular case.